robotology/natural-speech/biorec/README.md

  - Xitsonga: https://goo.gl/IN3BOH
  - English small: https://goo.gl/TyxFy3

-- netutils: deep neural network functions (e.g., training, forward pass)
+- netutils: deep neural network utilites (e.g., training, forward pass)

-- utils: functions/scripts called by functions/scripts in phonrec and netutils
+- utils: utilities (e.g., data normalization,  Viterbi-based phone  decoding)

 A brief description of each function/script is provided within the README file of each sub-folder.

 This toolbox uses the Parallel Computing Matlab toolbox.
 It can either run with GPUs or not.

-Acknowledgements.
-This work was funded by the European Commision project Poeticon++ (grant agreement 288382).